foss2serve/github-workflow-activity/02-simple-contribution/contributor-prepare.md

     ```
     git checkout master
     ```
+2. Also you should make sure that you start your branch based on the most recent copy of master.
+So pull changes from upstream (your team's repository on GitHub).
+In this activity, there shouldn't be any new changes in upstream, but this is a good habit to get into.
+So let's practice.
+    ```
+    git pull upstream master
+    ```
 2. Create the feature branch for the issue.
 Name it something short but meaningful and relevant to the issue.
 Replace BRANCH_NAME in the command below with your chosen name.
     ```
     git branch BRANCH_NAME